season Four choreographers.

 Adele began her love of dance at the age of 8, starting with a jazz class at Moderne Academie of Fine Arts in Scotch Plains, NJ.
 From there, her studies expanded to tap, contemporary, hip hop and ballet.
 She continued dancing at Rutgers University, minoring in Dance at Mason Gross School of the Arts while also performing and choreographing for Rutgers Performing Dance Company for four years.

-Now working in digital marketing, Adele is thrilled to be joining CDC in their third season.
+Now working in digital marketing, Adele is thrilled to be choreographing again for CDC in their fourth season.
 This company allows her to continue her passion for dance and she’s so thankful for the amazing choreographers and dancers.

-Jeanine is a dancer, choreographer, and instructor based out of the NYC area.
-She began dancing at a young age, training in styles such as Hip Hop, Contemporary, Jazz, Musical Theatre, and Ballet.
-She has competed at both regional and national levels and has won multiple Hip Hop scholarships.
+Jeanine is a professional dancer, choreographer, and instructor based out of NYC.
+She began dancing at a young age, training in styles such as Hip Hop, Contemporary, Jazz, and Musical Theatre.

-Jeanine attended Rutgers University and studied Dance as a minor with the Mason Gross School of the Performing Arts.
-She danced with the Rutgers Performing Dance Company and held the executive board position of Head Choreographer.
-Her choreography won 1st Overall High Score at the 2017 Evolve Intercollegiate Dance Competition.
+Jeanine attended Rutgers University where she danced with the Rutgers Performing Dance Company, holding the position of Head Choreographer.
+Her piece “Forest Fire” won 1st Overall High Score at the 2017 Evolve Intercollegiate Dance Competition.

-Jeanine is currently pursuing a career as a professional dancer.
-This will be her third season with Continuum Dance Co.
+This will be her fourth season with Continuum Dance Co.

 Katie has been dancing since the age of 3.
 Dance has always been a huge part of her life, starting her studies at Pat’s Dance Studio in Baldwin, NY.
 Katie studied ballet, contemporary, jazz, tap, and hip hop.
 She continued all the way through to senior year of high school.
 As college came, Katie hoped to continue her passion for dance, where she thankfully found Rutgers Performing Dance Company.
 She was a member all four years and served as a choreographer for 4 semesters.
 Katie also continued to study dance at Rutgers University’s Mason Gross School of the Arts where she received a minor in dance.
 She received her B.S. in Exercise Science and Sport Studies and is currently a certified personal trainer working for Equinox on Long Island.
 Katie is so grateful for the opportunity to create with Continuum Dance Co. and to continue to enjoy dance while pursuing a full-time career.